ImYourHuckleberry/lower_case/README.md

 3D parts should be in there.
 I have printed them and they look good and fit well.
 I am using threaded insert embedded nuts to screw on the mounting bracket.
 Basically a little threaded pipe you heat up with a soldering iron and it embeds into the print.
 This way you have something to actually screw into.

+The plate could use some spacebar stab mounts, Im looking into it

 Basically you need the case cause of course you do.
 The plate is curved so IDK how else you could get one.
 The mounting bracket snugs the whole thing up.

 # How do all the components fit